-Myth #1: Once you attend an MBA program outside the Top 10, it doesn’t matter which school you attend, so you may as well go to the cheapest one you get into.
+Myth #1: Once you attend an MBA program outside the Top 10, it doesn’t matter which school it is, so you may as well go to the least expensive one you get into.

 Myth #2: It doesn’t pay to get an MBA outside the M7/Top 10.

-2. What is the typical salary of MBA grads from your target program who found a job in your area of interest?
-(School averages are much less worthwhile.)
+- What is the typical salary of MBA grads from your target program who found a job in your area of interest?
+(Overall school averages are much less worthwhile.)

-Don’t trust myths about rankings to determine where you invest your time and money.
-Don’t rely on fable and fantasy to make a major life decision.
-Do your homework, learn about the schools, and don’t focus on their rankings.
+Don’t trust myths about rankings to determine where you will invest your time and money.
+Don’t make a major life decision based on fables and fantasy.
+Do your homework, learn about the schools in a holistic way, and learn to look beyond rankings.

 Do you need help choosing the best b-school for you, and then applying successfully so you get accepted?
 Our expert admissions advisors can guide you through every step of the MBA application process.
 Contact us and we’ll match you with your personal consultant today!